 You have an online shop or like to shop online?
 And you still want to act sustainably?
 That's not so easy.
 We list the most important tips on how online shopping and climate protection can be better combined.

 Amazon boss Jeff Bezos has donated billions for the environment and this news has dominated the headlines in recent days.
-Far less attention was paid last year to the following announcement: In the USA, Amazon Prime has now started delivering items with a price of less than one dollar - without shipping costs.
+Far less attention was paid last year to the following announcement: In the USA, Amazon Prime has now started delivering items with a prize of less than one dollar - without shipping costs.
 The question is whether any billion-dollar donation can outweigh the environmental impact of this action.
 This doesn't feel like sustainable selling.

 Because every single order consumes resources: from logistics to packaging to transport.
 Not to mention the returns that accumulate in webshops - in some environments up to 30 percent and more.
 So we consumers are also in a dilemma: running or sympathising with Fridays for Future, and at the same time shopping online or streaming every series on Netflix & Co?
 That doesn't really mix.

 According to their own statements, companies such as Amazon are working to compensate for their enormous CO2 consumption.
 Compensating for every single individual bottle of shampoo ordered in a climate neutral way?
 Even if this were possible, it would take very long time to achieve.
 So what can you do right now?
 As a shop operator or as a consumer?

 As an online shop, the following levers help you, at least in some part, to work for and not against the environment:

 - Sustainable products: The best argument, of course, is if you sell goods that are inherently green.
 Or support sustainability - for example in the area of upcycling and second hand.
 Nevertheless, you should also pay attention to the following points.